KCollins/harkness/README.md

 - **Visualize on desktop.** You can use a program like [Autodesk MeshMixer](https://meshmixer.com/) or [Cloud Compare](https://www.danielgm.net/cc/).

 - **Visualize in VR.** You can open the resulting file in a VR viewer like [VRifier](https://store.steampowered.com/app/640080/Vrifier/).
+Any headset that works with SteamVR will do.
+I use a Valve Index.